 Pitirim found Isidora, bowed before her, and revealed her holiness to the other nuns.
 But she fled from their praise, and they never saw her again.

-The recent movie "Cinderella," directed by Kenneth Branagh, has a few interesting parallels to this saint's life.
+In the movie version of "Cinderella" directed by Kenneth Branagh, there are a few interesting parallels to this saint's life.
 The young heroine, Ella, loses the parents with whom she shared a deep love and a happy life.
 Her dying mother gives her a standard to live by: "Have courage and be kind."

 When her father remarries and then dies, Ella honors her mother's words, rather in the same way that saints live in a way that honors the commands of Christ.
 She cheerfully does the chores forced on her by a cruel stepmother and her daughters, who contemptuously call her Cinderella because she is constantly dirtied by ashes and soot.
 She doesn't seek revenge against their meanness, but takes comfort in the animals whose trusting companionship she wins, again like some well-known saints.